mattConn/gh-test/index.md

 Resume: [PDF](storage/resume-2019.pdf) / [HTML](storage/resume-2019.html) | [Portfolio](portfolio) | [GitHub](https://github.com/mattConn/) | [LinkedIn](https://www.linkedin.com/in/matconn/) | [Twitter](https://twitter.com/matterialDesign) | [Blog](https://dev.to/mattconn)

-I’m a software developer with a BS in Communications from The College of Staten Island, currently pursuing a BS in Computer Science at the same college with an anticipated graduation in Spring 2020.
+I’m a software developer with a BS in Communications from The College of Staten Island, currently pursuing a BS in Computer Science at the same college with an anticipated graduation in Fall 2020.
 Previously, I worked as a web developer for The Charles NYC.

 I'm currently looking for a software developer internship, so please contact me at the email below if you're interested in working with me.